ppy/osu-wiki/news/2026/2026-04-30-elite-nominators-2025.md

 [![](/wiki/shared/news/2026-04-30-elite-nominators-2025/supav.jpg)](https://osu.ppy.sh/users/19511007)

 [SupaV](https://osu.ppy.sh/users/19511007) has made a noticeable difference for his very first full year as a Beatmap Nominator!
-Not only has he helped push a huge number of beatmaps — 173 across 8 months in 2025 — but he's done so with a steady attentiveness to bringing many different kinds of styles and songs to the ranked section.
-SupaV has been proactive all year long to put himself out there to help, whether that is volunteering to help push Locus contest maps, actively putting himself out there to help cover other maps that came to need a 2nd Beatmap Nominator, or regularly participating in a variety of ranked discussions.
+Not only has he helped push a huge number of beatmaps — 173 across 8 months in 2025 — but he's done so with a steady attentiveness to bringing many different kinds of styles and songs to the Ranked section.
+SupaV has been proactive all year long to put himself out there to help, whether that is volunteering to help push Locus contest maps, actively putting himself out there to help cover other maps that came to need a 2nd Beatmap Nominator, or regularly participating in a variety of discussion around the Ranked section.
 SupaV's efforts to help osu! mappers has not gone unnoticed, and he has proven himself as an Elite Nominator.

 [![](/wiki/shared/news/2026-04-30-elite-nominators-2025/godhacc.jpg)](https://osu.ppy.sh/users/10023225)

-Entering the scene in late 2024, [GodHacc](https://osu.ppy.sh/users/10023225) has made a name for himself with his contributions to the ranked section.
+Entering the scene in late 2024, [GodHacc](https://osu.ppy.sh/users/10023225) has made a name for himself with his contributions to the Ranked section.
 In 2025 alone, he helped many people in the community, pushing forward an insane total of 145 maps with a big majority of those covering a wide variety of mappers and mapping styles.
 Despite their high activity, they also maintained a very clean record consisting mostly of minor resets over the past year, demonstrating their vigilance and dedication to map quality.
 It is without a doubt that they deserve recognition for their efforts, and so we would like to congratulate him with the Elite Nominator title!

 [![](/wiki/shared/news/2026-04-30-elite-nominators-2025/44444444444444.jpg)](https://osu.ppy.sh/users/12357714)

 [44444444444444](https://osu.ppy.sh/users/12357714), or aiyoko as they were previously known as during their first full year as a BN in 2025, came in strong with one of the highest nomination counts among all BNs at 135, despite taking a month off!
-During their tenure, aiyoko has helped bring variety to the ranked section, shown in their 115 nominations by different mappers across some niche and underappreciated genres.
+During their tenure, aiyoko has helped bring variety to the Ranked section, shown in their 115 nominations by different mappers across some niche and underappreciated genres.

 This is a feat very much worth celebrating, and we are more than happy to award them with their first, but hopefully not last, Elite Nominator title!
 Here's to 44444444444443 more!

 [![](/wiki/shared/news/2026-04-30-elite-nominators-2025/kanui.jpg)](https://osu.ppy.sh/users/14940019)

 Since their BN debut in late 2024, [Kanui](https://osu.ppy.sh/users/14940019) has made a positive impact on the community.
-Over the past year, they have strongly contributed to the ranked section with a whopping 136 nominations while also maintaining a nearly flawless record, an impressive feat.
+Over the past year, they have strongly contributed to the Ranked section with a whopping 136 nominations while also maintaining a nearly flawless record, an impressive feat.
 His consistent dedication to bringing quality maps of both a diverse selection of songs and mapping styles to osu! has earned him a spot among the highest performers in the mode.
 Their profound accomplishments and close attention to detail in the scene make it clear that they are well-deserving of the Elite Nominator Title, Congrats!

 [![](/wiki/shared/news/2026-04-30-elite-nominators-2025/wanpachi.jpg)](https://osu.ppy.sh/users/12157130)

-Debuted in early 2024 & Elite Nominator for the entire 2025, [Wanpachi](https://osu.ppy.sh/users/12157130) has been consistently contributing heavily to the ranked section with a high amount of nominations yet a very small quantity of resets.
+Debuted in early 2024 & Elite Nominator for the entire 2025, [Wanpachi](https://osu.ppy.sh/users/12157130) has been consistently contributing heavily to the Ranked section with a high amount of nominations yet a very small quantity of resets.
 Out of his 132 nominations in the past year 115 are unique mappers which shows a high diversity when it comes to mappers and not to mention the maps themselves.

 Wanpachi kept consistent high activity for the past 2 years and almost a clean record which is very impressive.
 Such efforts deserve to be featured and a 2nd Elite Nominator award!